tylergwm2000/L1-G10-Project-Repository/README.md

 ![alt text](https://github.com/tylergwm2000/L1-G10-Project-Repository/blob/main/images/SprayWiring.png)
 ---
 ## Installation Instructions
 Each subsystem will require different libraries to be installed.
-The instructions to install them will be shown below.
+If you don't mind installing all necessary libraries for the entire system you can run the bash script install.sh in the SprayClock folder using the command `./install.sh`.
+The instructions to install each subsystem's libraries separately will be shown below.
 ### Bed Detection Subsystem
 The Bed Detection Subsystem will need the Pyrebase4, Virtual Environment, TensorFlow Lite and OpenCV libraries.
 Open the terminal and follow the instructions below.